vimoutliner/vimoutliner/doc/vo_readme.txt

 3. Edit the scheme file to change whatever colors you wish.

-4. Select the scheme in your $HOME/.vimoutlinerrc file.
+4. Select the scheme in your $HOME/.vim/vimoutline/vimoutlinerrc file.
 The line should look something like this:
 >
        colorscheme noel
 <
 That's all there is to it.

+                                                                    *vo-testing*
-Testing Base Functionality                                          *vo-testing*
+Testing Base Functionality~

 Open a new outline with the following:
 >